List of Intel Core desktop processors: "Wolfdale" (45 nm, 1333 MT/s)

 Note: The E8190 and E8290 do not support Intel VT-d.

-Note 2: E8700 is a very rare example in Intel's history where a model was yanked from Intel ARK without a recall notice and after a SSPEC was assigned.
+Note 2: E8700 is a rare example in Intel's history where a model was yanked from Intel ARK without a recall notice and after a SSPEC was assigned.
 Working examples were seen, believed to have been released to OEM, but none was offered in retail PCs.

 See also: Versions of the same Wolfdale core in an LGA 771 are available under the Dual-Core Xeon brand.